Goobber33/Jeff-Barden-Portfolio/README.md

 ## Acknowledgements

-- [Client's Name] for entrusting me with this project
+- Jeff Barden for entrusting me with this project
-- [Any third-party resources or libraries used]
-- [Any other acknowledgements]